EOSIO/eosio-java/README.md

 ## Updates

 2/25/20

-version 0.1.2 Uses JDK11 to build and targets 1.8 for source and target compatibility 2/21/20 version 0.1.1 Fixes a transaction expiration error.
+Version 0.1.2 Uses JDK11 to build and targets 1.8 for source and target compatibility.

+2/21/20

+Version 0.1.1 Fixes a transaction expiration error.

 ## Installation